OpenResearchInstitute/joco-2019-badge/firmware/notes/notifications.md

 * user_data - contains the ID of the creature we're alerting for.
 This is used to retrieve the image and score information for the notification.
 * state - tracks state and is set by various steps in the process
 * button_value - when the notification is complete, this contains the ID of the button the user pressed to ack the notification, or BUTTON_MASK_SPECIAL if it timed out.
-* image_filename - is redundant and not used, and will be removed
+* led_filename - aa filename for .RGB bling to play during the notification

 State and timers are used to manage notifications because:
 Notifications are triggered in the advertising receive code, but we don't want to block there.
 The capture game software needs to know whether the user pressed a button, in order to know whether to score the creature.

-## Notification flow
+## Notification flow for the capture game

 When a creature packet is received, the creature id (a one-based index) is extracted from the name field, and capture_process_heard() in capture_game.c is called.

 capture_process_heard does the following:

-0. Return immediately if the notification state isn't "IDLE"
+1. Return immediately if the notification state isn't "IDLE"
-1. Return if we're not blinging or displaying background LEDs.
-This check avoinds interrupting games and menus.
 2. in the notification_state structure, set the callback to point to capture_notification_callback() in notifications.c
-3. in the notification_state struct, store the creature ID, timeout, and led style
+3. in the notification_state struct, store the creature ID, timeout, and led bling file name
-4. in th enotification state struct, set state to REQUESTED
+4. in the notification state struct, set state to REQUESTED
 5. return

-Inside bling loops (currently only implemented for custom bling, see below), the notification state is tested, and if it is REQUESTED, then the current bling state is saved, and the callback is called.
+Inside the custom bling display loop and during menu keypress check, the notification state is tested, and if it is REQUESTED, then the current state is saved, and the callback is called.

 The callback:
 * sets notification state to IN_PROGRESS
 * displays the image of the creature plus some text
 * stops background LED bling if it's running
 * starts the notification background LED bling
+* displays desired text
+* starts playing a RAW file (can be an animation or a single frame static image)
 * spins until the user presses a key, or until it times out
 * stops the notification background LED bling is stopped
 * if background LED bling was previously running, it is restarted
 * The keypress is written to notification_state.button_value, and is BUTTON_MASK_SPECIAL if the notification timed out
+* acts on the user button press (or timeout)
-* The notification state is then set to COMPLETE
+* The notification state is then set to IDLE, skipping the optional COMPLETE state
-* control returns to the caller, which is expected to restore the current bling state and continue.
+* control returns to the caller, which is expected to restore the current bling or menu state and continue.

-At this point, all that's left to do is act on the user button press (or timeout.
-This is handled inside a repeated timer which calls \__capture_timer_handler() in capture_game.c.
-This timer fires once per second and handles periodically sending random creature packets, but it also checks for completion of a notification.

-In this timer handler, if the notification state is COMPLETE, then the following are done:
-* if the user acknowledged the notification, add the appropriate score and flasg the creature as caught
-* Set the notification state to IDLE
+Other implementations may wish to handle the completion of the notification in a separate thread, or in a period timer.
+If this is desired, then the callback can set the state to COMPLETE and return, and the notification state of COMPLETE can trigger the actions in another context, after which state is set to IDLE.

 ## How custom bling handles saving state and restoring it during a notification